Neko

 * Spawntown Goal - Finding a gun with matching ammo will be your first true goal in a hotspot area.
 Pick up any ammo and mags you see as they’ll come in handy later.
 Even if you don’t end up using a gun with the ammo you have, you may encounter a potential teammate that takes a different ammo.

 * Death comes to us all.
 After you understand how to keep yourself healthy and fed, your next curve will be combat.
 Be it hungry predators or hostile survivors, each time you get further in and ultimately meet your end, there will be many productive lives that will help you grasp the game more and more.
 It's a horrible masochistic cycle that you will learn to love!
-While surviving, you'll meet the fly infested corpses of survivors that met their fate.
-There are many different poses a survivor will fall into that can help you figure out what exactly killed them.

-holiday events, map specific tips, map recommendations, namalsk & banov suit, dinosaur servers, etc
+* After You Play holiday events, map specific tips, map recommendations, namalsk & banov suit, dinosaur servers, etc

 Chernarus Lore